top of page

 When you're anxious, your body can feel ungrounded and flighty, almost like it's buzzing or too exposed.
 Sometimes you feel unsafe, get an upset stomach, have intrusive thoughts, worry constantly, get headaches, or find yourself stressed out for hours.
 Stress, fear, depression, and impending doom all intermittently cycle through your space.
 Self-care can feel tricky to incorporate because your severe anxiety overpowers your positive thoughts.

-People that struggle with anxiety often struggle with:
+People who struggle with anxiety often struggle with

 Additionally, in all of the uncertainty of today's climate struggles and the huge shifts in technology, many teenagers and young adults experience overwhelming anxiety when they wonder how they will be able to transition successfully into adults and support themselves financially and emotionally.